Datchinamurthy Kataiah: Civil claim and judicial review

 The civil lawsuit that Datchinamurthy filed prior to his death warrant and stay of execution was scheduled to be heard on 9 June 2022.
-Datchinamurthy also filed another appeal for a judicial review of his case, which was fixed on 1 June 2022 and is currently pending.
+Datchinamurthy and the 12 other condemned inmates argued that there was a case of prison correspondence misconduct, which involved the prison authorities sharing the letters of the plaintiffs with the AGC, and the inmates sought damages for unlawful practice, breach of confidence and copyright infringement.